ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: screen}

-  Notice that you did not need to specify the place parameter when you invoked the Action.
+  Notice that you did not need to specify the place parameter when you invoked the action.
 Bound parameters can still be overwritten by specifying the parameter value at invocation time.

-3. Invoke the Action by passing both the `name` and `place` values, and observe the output:
+3. Invoke the action by passing both the `name` and `place` values, and observe the output:

-  Invoke the Action using the `--param` flag:
+  Invoke the action using the `--param` flag:
   ```
   ibmcloud wsk action invoke --result hello --param name Dorothy --param place "Washington, DC"
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   {
       "payload": "Hello, Dorothy from Washington, DC"